How to Create a Healthy Workplace: Good Practice in Employee Wellbeing

-These were the tangible benefits of this particular intervention, but when you look deeper at the comments from participants after the challenge finished (see box, left), there are a number of other more significant and sustainable benefits that will have a ripple effect in the business.
-These include:
+These were the tangible benefits of this particular intervention, but when you look deeper at the comments from participants after the challenge finished (see box, right), there are a number of other more significant and sustainable benefits that will have a ripple effect in the business.

 - Teams became stronger, learning about each other’s lives more, encouraging each other to move more for the team, if not for themselves, with good local team leadership demonstrated.
 There were also a number of teams made up of members from different offices, helping to create a team spirit across borders.